vighneshOP/DevX-Go/README.md

 - Full UI built with Python(Flet GUI).
 - Packaged into a **standalone EXE** (no dependencies needed).
 - Cross-platform concept (designed for Windows, but source can be adapted).
 - Users can edit, remix, and redistribute under the MIT License.
+- Lets you create full working c++, java, python, ect programs...
+Though these features still upcoming

 ---